Note on cohomology rings of spherical varieties and volume polynomial: Degree of a spherical variety

-For a rational convex polytope $\Delta \subset \r^M$, the function $k \mapsto \#(k\Delta \cap \z^M)$ is called the {\it Ehrhart function} of $\Delta$.
-Equation (\ref{equ-Ehrhart}) implies that the Ehrhart function of $\Delta_{\s}(X, L)$ coincides with the Hilbert function of $(X, L)$.
-As in (\ref{equ-deg-G/P}), it follows that \begin{Th}[Remark 3.9 (iii)\cite{Alexeev-Brion}] Let $X$ be a projective spherical variety of dimension $n$ and $L$ a very ample $G$-linearized line bundle on $X$.
+That is, the {\it Ehrhart function} of $\Delta_{\s}(X, L)$ coincides with the Hilbert function of $(X, L)$.
+As in Section \ref{sec-string-polytope}, it follows that \begin{Th}[Remark 3.9 (iii)\cite{Alexeev-Brion}] Let $X$ be a projective spherical variety of dimension $n$ and $L$ a very ample $G$-linearized line bundle on $X$.
 Then